How To Grade Your Website – Online Grading vs. Company Needs15 min read

 Your website is an extension of your brand.
 In fact, it’s often the very first impression people receive when they first interact with your company.
 Whether you’re researching to increase your company’s brand awareness, web traffic, sales, or provide better information—optimizing your website is a vital step towards future success.

-The Importance of Having a Highly Functional and Well-Optimized Website
+The Importance of Having a Highly Functional & Well-Optimized Website

-Here are a few examples of some changes companies made to increase conversions:
+Here are a few examples of how website changes increased conversions:

-- After simplifying their homepage, The Weather Channel increased conversions by 225%.
+- After simplifying its homepage, The Weather Channel increased conversions by 225%.

 - Intuit.com increased conversions by 20% and sales by over 200% after adding live chat to their website.